-There are four large proteins associated with mitochondrial electron transport, usually called (strangely enough) Complexes I through IV.
+There are four large proteins associated with mitochondrial electron transport, usually called Complexes I through IV.
 All but Complex II serve to "pump" protons across the membrane.
-Electron transfer between these complexes is accomplished by the mobile coenzymes ubiquinone (in the lipid membrane, from Complexes I and II to Complex III) and cytochrome c (in the intermembrane space, from Complex III to Complex IV).
+Electron transfer between these complexes is accomplished by the mobile coenzymes ubiquinone (an electron carrier in the lipid membrane, from Complexes I and II to Complex III) and cytochrome c (in the intermembrane space, from Complex III to Complex IV).

 |IV: cytochrome c oxidase||2 x 13||420 kDa||CuA, cyt a, CuB/cyt a3|

 The complete structure of Complex I has not yet been crystallographically determined.
 It is by far the largest of these complexes, consisting of 46 protein chains in two domains that form an L-shape -- one hydrophobic domain lies within and is oriented parallel to the membrane, while a hydrophilic arm entends into the mitochondrial matrix.
 Complex I transports two electrons from NADH in the mitochondrial matrix to Q within the membrane, via FMN and a series of seven iron-sulfur clusters.
 FMN can break up the simultaneous transfer of two electrons from NADH (along with a proton, transferring as H) into two separate one-electron steps, as required for electron transfer through the iron-sulfur clusters.

 Structure of hydrophilic domain of Complex I from T. thermophilus, from Sazanov, et al. Science 2006, 311, 1430.
 PDB 2FUG.